The Racecourse: Cricket ground

+It hosted two women's one-day internationals in 2002 (England vs New Zealand and India vs New Zealand) as part of the 2002 Women's Tri-Series, as well as England women's development squad vs India as part of India women's cricket team's 2002 tour, and a Durham Women one-day match against Lancashire Women in 2014, all retrospectively considered to have been List A matches.

 The ground has hosted 28 first-class matches (excluding one abandoned without play) and 12 List A matches as of August 2022.
 It has also hosted four Second XI Championship matches as of August 2024: three for Durham County Second XI in 2006, 2007 and 2023 and one in 2011 with Marylebone Cricket Club Universities as the home team.